Toxic Crusaders: Other media

 Other tie-in products included coloring books, junior novels, Halloween costumes, Colorforms, Topps trading cards, a board game, a card game, and puzzles.
 Video games of the same name were also produced by Bandai and Sega, which were released on the Nintendo Entertainment System, Game Boy, and Sega Genesis.
 A Super NES version was planned by Bandai around at the same time with the NES and Game Boy versions but it was cancelled for unknown reasons.
-A new beat-em-up game based on the series, developed and published by Retroware, is planned for release on Steam and consoles sometime in 2023.
+A new beat-em-up game based on the series, developed and published by Retroware, is planned for release on December 4, 2025, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.

 Several years later, Troma released two Toxic Crusaders DVDs.
 The first was Toxic Crusaders: The Movie which consisted of the first three episodes of the series spliced together to form one story.
 The second release, Toxic Crusaders: Volume 1, is a collection of the first four episodes.
 A box set, featuring all 13 episodes and all four Toxic Avenger movies, was released on April 29, 2008.
+A Blu-ray was released on December 10, 2024, Toxic Crusaders: The Series, including a new introduction featuring a live-action Toxie and Dr. Killemoff, played by James T. Mills and Matthew D’Angelo.

 Troma was in talks to make a live action version of Toxic Crusaders at New Line Cinema.
-In Lloyd Kaufman's first book, "All I Need to Know about Filmmaking I Learned from The Toxic Avenger", he claims that New Line did not live up to their end of the contract and the film was not made.
+In Lloyd Kaufman's first book, All I Need to Know About Filmmaking I Learned from The Toxic Avenger, he claims that New Line did not live up to their end of the contract and the film was not made.
 Kaufman has speculated that New Line bought the rights because they were in negotiations to make the sequels to the Teenage Mutant Ninja Turtles movie and wanted to use the Toxic Crusaders movie as leverage against the owners of the rights to Teenage Mutant Ninja Turtles.
 Troma sued New Line Cinema and was awarded an undisclosed amount in damages.